This blog discusses the science behind soil aeration. You may also find our soil aeration case study and our flood management blog of interest.

 How the soil atmosphere relates to soil aeration

-In fine-textured soils structure also plays a significant role.
-Strongly aggregated soils with macroaggregates of the order of 5mm or more in diameter, generally have a considerable volume of macroscopic (interaggregate) pores.
-These drain very quickly and remain air-filled practically all of the time.
+In fine-textured soils structure also plays a major role.
+Strongly aggregated soils with macroaggregates of the order of 5mm or more in diameter, generally have a considerable volume of macroscopic pores.
+These drain very quickly and remain air-filled most of the time.
 These soils exhibit an air capacity of 20-30%.
-As the aggregates are dispersed or broken down by mechanical forces these pores tend to disappear.
+As the aggregates are dispersed or broken down by mechanical forces, these pores tend to disappear.
 A strongly compacted soil can have less than 5% air by volume.

 Soil Oxygen

-In the turf rootzone, there is not a very great reserve of oxygen in the soil.
-For example, in the top 1 metre of a soil profile, there is a 3-4 day supply of oxygen present in soil pore space.
-Therefore, to sustain respiratory processes oxygen must be replenished and waste products removed.
+In the turf rootzone, there is not a great reserve of oxygen in the soil.
+For example, in the top 1 metre of a compacted lawn, there is a 3-4 day supply of oxygen present in soil pore space.
+Therefore, respiratory processes need to replenish oxygen and remove waste products.

 The processes by which oxygen moves into the soil are the same as those for carbon dioxide removal.
-The oxygen moves from the bulk atmosphere into the soil and can move by mass flow, diffusion, or in water.
-The rate by which soil oxygen exchanges with atmospheric oxygen is the oxygen diffusion rate (ODR) and this directly influences the levels of carbon dioxide present.
-A low ODR results in increasing levels of carbon dioxide.
+The oxygen moves from the atmosphere into the soil and moves by mass flow, diffusion, or in water.
+The rate by which soil oxygen exchanges with the atmosphere is the oxygen diffusion rate (ODR) and this influences the levels of carbon dioxide present.
+A low ODR results in increases in carbon dioxide.

-Mass flow occurs when a pressure gradient exists and involves the bulk flow of gas in a particular direction.
+Mass flow occurs when a pressure gradient exists.
+This involves the bulk flow of gas in a particular direction.
 This process can account for 5-10% of oxygen consumed in the soil.
-Gusting of wind can lead to sudden pressure increases at the soil surface and in turn, lead to small gusts entering the soil.
-Because it is localized and short term its importance is restricted to the top 2-3 centimetres.
+The gusting of wind can lead to sudden pressure increases at the soil surface and so small gusts can enter into the soil.
+Because it is localized, and short term, this only effects the top 2-3 cm.

-The water solubility of oxygen is 0.028cm3 of oxygen in a cm3 of water.
-This may be important in stimulating a flush of activity but it is generally a negligible contribution to the transport process.
+The water solubility of oxygen is 0.028 cm3 of oxygen in a cm3 of water.
+This may be important in stimulating a flush of activity but it is a tiny contribution to the transport process.

-By far the greatest movement occurs by way of diffusion involving a concentration gradient and it is this process that enables oxygen to get down to depth.
-Given that a concentration difference exists and the thermal motion of gas molecules there is a tendency for gas molecules to move from high to low concentrations.
+By far the greatest movement occurs by way of diffusion involving a concentration gradient.
+This process that enables oxygen to get down to depth.
+So given that a concentration difference exists, this means that there is a tendency for gas molecules to move from high to low concentrations.

 Flooding

-Soil flooding impedes O2 movement into soils, and so roots experience hypoxia (sub-optimal O2) and anoxia (absence of O2).
+Soil flooding limits O2 movement into soils, and so roots experience hypoxia (sub-optimal O2) and anoxia (absence of O2).
 Coupled with slow diffusion, the low water solubility of oxygen has a major negative impact on turf growth.
-One litre of air contains approximately 33-fold more O2 than one litre of water at 20 °C. This restricted gas exchange when soil is waterlogged causes oxygen levels to rapidly, high levels of CO2 to occur in the root zone and phytotoxins to develop in reduced soils.
-These all impact on root metabolism, nutrient acquisition, and growth of roots and shoots.
+One litre of air contains approximately 33x more O2 than one litre of water at 20 °C. This restricts gas exchange when soil is waterlogged, and causes oxygen levels to fall rapidly.
+At the same time high levels of CO2 to occur in the root zone and toxins form.
+These all impact root metabolism, nutrient acquisition, and growth of roots and shoots.
 The image below shows what chemical changes occur over time in waterlogged soil and how organic matter and temperature also play a role.

-When turf is submerged excessive growth commonly occurs.
-This is due to the accumulation of the phytohormone ethylene.
-Submerged plants tend to elongate excessively, as a physiological response in an attempt to maintain air contact until the floodwaters are too deep.
-Ethylene accumulation also triggers a loss of chlorophyll, leaf yellowing, the degradation of proteins, and the recycling of young tissues.
-This consequently means leaves are less fit for photosynthesis once flood waters fall away.
-Consequently, in order to give turf the best possible chance of recovering after flooding maintaining carbohydrate reserves is important.
+When turf is submerged excessive growth occurs.
+This is due to the accumulation of the ethylene.
+Submerged plants tend to elongate which is a response to maintain air contact until the floodwaters are too deep.
+Ethylene also triggers a loss of chlorophyll, leaf yellowing, the degradation of proteins, and the recycling of young tissues.
+This means leaves are less fit for photosynthesis once flood waters fall away.
+So, in order to give flooded turf the best possible chance of recovery, it is important to maintain carbohydrate reserves.

 Improving soil aeration